albetnov/sanctum-refresh/README.md

 ## Usage

-Install the Middleware at `App\Http\Kernel` in `$routeMiddleware` add:
+Install the Middleware at `App\Http\Kernel` in `$routeMiddleware` by adding:

 ```php
 'checkRefreshToken' => Albet\SanctumRefresh\Middleware\CheckRefreshToken
 ```

-Optionally, you can register provided routes in `RouteServiceProvider`:
+Optionally, you can also register provided routes in `RouteServiceProvider`:

 ```php
 SanctumRefresh::routes();
 ```

-Customizing routes can be perfomed by putting associative array arguments.
+Customizing routes can be performed by putting an associative array arguments.
 Full config example:

 ```php